 If you have a hankering for barbecue, stop by DB’s Rustic Iron BBQ for a sandwich with a fantastic view of the mountains.
 It’s located between Study Butte and Terlingua.

 As I’ve shared in previous blogs, Terlingua is one of my favorite places to have an adventure.

 Twelve miles down on Ranch Road 170, you come to Lajitas, population 58.
-I’ve heard it said that buying Lajitas Mayor Clay Henry, the communities goat mayor, is a tradition.
+I’ve heard it said that buying a beer for Lajitas Mayor Clay Henry, the communities goat mayor, is a tradition.

 Big Bend National Park

 If you travel back, you’ll go through Terlingua again, which isn’t a bad thing, then head to Big Bend National Park.
 While I would love to say a description would give you an idea of what to expect, it’s simply not true.
 Even the photos I’m sharing don’t do it justice.
 Until you’ve experienced it for yourself, much like seeing the Grand Canyon in Arizona, you won’t understand.
 Because of that, I can’t stress enough why you should see this beautiful park for yourself.